Spatial Coupling as a Proof Technique: Outline of the results

 More formally, for the two kinds of LDPC ensembles, we define the MAP threshold in the following manner:

-These definitions employ $\liminf$ and are meaningful even when the existence of limits is not guaranteed.
-However, in our case, the existence of limits is part of the result of Theorem \ref{main-thm}, and we could have replaced $\liminf$ by $\lim$.
-The theorem obviously implies the equality of the two MAP thresholds. \begin{corollary} With the same assumptions as in Theorem \ref{main-thm}, we have $\epsilon_{\textrm{MAP}} = \epsilon_{\textrm{MAP}}^{L,w}.$ \end{corollary}
+These definitions usually employ $\liminf$ and are meaningful even when the existence of limits is not guaranteed.
+However, in our case, the existence of limits is part of the result of Theorem \ref{main-thm}.
+The theorem further implies that these two thresholds are equal.